-The latest construction industry market sentiment report, released by Arcadis and the Australian Constructors Association in May 2023, reveals that the recent inflationary crisis continues to have a severe and far-reaching impact on Australia’s construction industry.
+The latest construction industry market sentiment report, released by Arcadis and the Australian Constructors Association in May 2024, reveals increasing concerns about the impact of political decisions on project pipelines and the significant effects of the current industrial relations environment on construction costs.

 Key statistics